 A California jury might also require a distracted driver to pay punitive damages if your car accident lawsuit goes to trial.

 Don’t worry about how to prove another driver was distracted or win your personal injury claim.
-Take the time you need to recover and leave the rest to Singleton Schreiber.
-Our Sacramento, CA auto accident lawyers will investigate your crash, gather cell phone records and other evidence, and work to build a claim that helps you maximize your financial recovery.
+Take the time you need to recover and leave the rest to the Sacramento injury attorneys at Singleton Schreiber.
+Our Sacramento, CA auto accident lawyers or Sacramento wrongful death attorneys will investigate your crash, gather cell phone records and other evidence, and work to build a claim that helps you maximize your financial recovery.

 We offer a free consultation, so contact our Sacramento law office to discuss the details of your distracted driving accident today.